-Students must meet all of the following requirements at the time of application to be eligible for consideration:
+Students must meet following requirements to be eligible for consideration:

 - At least three semesters remaining at the University of Maryland prior to graduation.

 Students of all majors are eligible to apply and prior admission to the Honors College is not required.
-While there are no pre-requisite courses for participation, ACES recommends that students consider completing relevant coursework in Computer Science, Engineering, Mathematics, and/or Statistics prior to applying.
-Previous related experiences, such as internships, research, and/or completion of the Honors College Citation in Cybersecurity (ACES Living-Learning Program) may also be helpful preparation, and will be considered during the admission process.
+While there are no pre-requisite courses for participation, ACES recommends that students consider completing relevant coursework in Computer Science, Engineering, Mathematics, and/or Statistics.
+Previous related experiences, such as internships, research, and/or completion of the Honors College Citation in Cybersecurity (ACES Living-Learning Program) will also be considered during the admission process.

-An admission committee comprised of ACES program faculty and staff will review applications and select students for the entering cohort each semester.
+An admission committee comprised of ACES program faculty and staff will review applications.
 In selecting students to participate, ACES emphasizes academic achievement, extracurricular achievement, level of demonstrated interest in cybersecurity, and diversity of academic disciplines and student backgrounds.